-For me, a juice feeling is not necessarily provided by the game only, but by the assent of the players to work a little for it on their own.
-In the puzzle platformer “ORUL” with its mirror mechanic, I can create a juicy feeling for myself by learning how each of the level are designed.
+For me, a juicy feeling is not necessarily provided by the game only, but by the assent of the players to work a little for it on their own.
+In the puzzle platformer “ORUL” with its mirror mechanic, I can create such a feeling for myself by learning how each level was designed.
 Some platformer elements may be hidden or follow a specific rhythm, but when I agree to get into their flow, I can create some kind of beautiful synchronicity between input and output.

-It’s hard to make juicy roguelikes, but “Forward” is a fantastic example how to turn a quite complex game system into an enjoyable, fast-paced experience.
+It is hard to make juicy roguelikes, but “Forward” is a fantastic example how to turn a quite complex game system into an enjoyable, fast-paced experience.
 Our hero can move just one tile in each turn, either straight forward or diagonally to the adjunct neighbor.
 Some tiles will reward the character with coins, health potions, shields, treasure chests or other useful items, while the rest of them will lead to a fight with monsters.
 Some items also produce positive or negative effects, which will affect the gameplay.
-Sounds complicated?
-Don’t worry, the very intuitive interface design makes the pathfinding just as easy as cooking a monster egg omelette.
+That may sound complicated, but the very intuitive interface design makes the pathfinding just as easy as cooking a monster egg omelette.

 Read more about “Katame Ninja”.

 - “Darkest Decision” by Christoph Jakob, Paige Marincak & Benjamin Mike Kiefer.

 - “Die Back” by Konfa Games (Rune_Drawer, Nikolay Kuznetsov & Cardinal90).

 - “HEARTSCAPE” by Zak Amana.